- Category 1 - ICT Planning, Consultancy and Advisory Services

 Category 2 - ICT Implementation ServicesShow more

 The category includes solution implementation inclusive of design, configuration, customisation, installation, data migration, testing and training.
+Services include but are not limited to:

 - Project and program delivery and implementation services, e.g. for cloud transition and digital transformation.